paypaldev/PayPal-Angular-Tailwind-Sample/README.md

 If we don't purge, our CSS can be very heavy due to all the CSS classes TailwindCSS adds for you.
 If you purge, all the unused classes will be removed.

 The way I figured to do purging in Angular 11.2.0 are the following ways:

+**Note: In newer versions of Tailwind, the purgin happens autimatically when you run `ng prod` so you can skip these steps.**

 A)  This is my preferred way.
 Add this to your building SCRIPT `NODE_ENV=production ng build --prod` and your tailwind.config.js file should look like this.